Do Go On - 127 - Escape From Colditz Castle

 The cock.

-It's getting really sick of you.
+It's getting really sick of his potty mouth.

 Just talk about the war, mate.

-the escape attempts became harder and harder.
+Sadly, as the war went on, the escape attempts became harder and harder.

-Probably the most ridiculous escape attempt of all
+Probably the most ridiculous escape attempt of all was the cold its cock.

-that meant attempted to build in order to fly out of the castle.
+The cold its cock was a name given to a glider that men attempted to build in order to fly out of the castle.

 Amazing.

-Cause it, what, cause roosters can't fly.
+Because roosters can't fly.

 I guess that's the point, right?

-So as if you threw a chicken off the roof, it could glide.
+I suppose if you threw a chicken off the roof, it could glide.

 I don't know.

-Let's try it.
-In the name of science, throw this rooster from this castle.
+In the name of science,

-We just, we could just watch that, that was in Gromit, that, uh,
+We could just watch that,

-Ardman movie chicken run.
-Oh yeah.
 I think that might be the whole plot line.

 The whole premise is that they can't fly properly.

-from German view.
+obscured from German view.

-hidden away behind a fake wall in one of the castle's add-ics.
+Construction took months and it was built completely in secret, hidden away behind a fake wall in one of the castle's attics.

-and the wall was so good that the Germans did notice
+So they built a wall and they'd come in and the wall was so good that the Germans didn't notice.

-should only be available for use in the case that the SS ordered the massacre of
+in the case that the SS ordered the massacre of the prisoners

-the prisoners as a way to get the message out to approaching American troops.
+as a way to get the message out to approaching American troops.

 Wow, that's full on.

-The glider was approaching completion when the American army liberated the camp on the
+Glider was approaching completion when the American army liberated the camp on the 16th of April 1945,

-16th of April 1945, so it had never been flown, but they proudly displayed it to the Americans.
+But they proudly displayed it to the Americans.

 That's great.